Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/docs-automation/README.md

   - Deploys the generated documentation to **GitHub Pages** on every commit to the `main` branch.

 - **Documentation Hosting**:
-  The generated docs are published automatically and can be accessed via GitHub Pages (see repository settings for the live URL).
+  The generated docs are published automatically and can be accessed via [GitHub Pages](https://noibisjunior.github.io/writetech-accelerator-portfolio-AbdulSalaam/.)

 - **Custom Landing Page**:
   An `index.html` file was generated automatically in the workflow.
 It links to the API reference docs and the GitHub repository, and it was customized to use **Chimoney** as a case study.

 ---

-## ✅ Rules and Standards Enforced
+## Rules and Standards Enforced

 - **Spectral Linting**:
   - Ensures OpenAPI 3.0 specifications follow best practices.